 The primary responsibility of the Property Management Custodian (PMC) is to maintain the cleanliness and good appearance of all Texas MedClinic facilities.
 Duties include, but are not limited to: 1) cleaning and sanitizing offices, clinic areas, tables, chairs, walls and floors; 2) dusting, sweeping, mopping, vacuuming, waxing, shampooing and polishing all inside properties; 3) assists in the upkeep of all outside properties; 4) accountable for safe use, control and storage of assigned supplies and equipment; 5) must recognize and report needed repairs.

-Full-Time: Workweek is 40 hours during the evening, Monday through Friday.
-Part-Time: Workweek is less than 29 hours per week, Monday through Friday.
-Weekend On-Call may be required.
-Depending on workloads, some weekend and/or overtime hours may be required.
+Part-Time: Workweek is less than 29 hours per week, Saturday and Sunday 3pm – 1 am On Call may be required.
+Depending on workloads, some week-day hours may be required.

 Education & Training: